Table of Contents

 Ashtanga:

 Ashtanga yoga focuses on synchronising posture, breathing, and gaze.
 This results in a class that follows the same format each time.
-Beginners may find this class difficult because to the intensity and dynamic movements.
+Beginners may find this class difficult due to the intensity and dynamic movements.

-If you want consistency in your classes and are game for a challenge, give ashtanga a try.
+If you want consistency in your classes and are game for a challenge, give Ashtanga a try.

 Hatha: